List of Ottawa Senators head coaches: Summary

 After the 2015–16 season, in which the Senators failed to make the playoffs, Dave Cameron was fired and replaced by Guy Boucher.
 Boucher guided the club in its first season to a berth in the Eastern Conference Final, losing in overtime in the seventh game to the eventual Stanley Cup champion Pittsburgh Penguins.
 In his second season, the team nosedived to 30th-place overall.
 In his third season, Boucher was fired prior on March 1, 2019, with the club in 31st-place overall.
 His associate coach, Marc Crawford was named as interim head coach.
 D. J. Smith was then hired as the permanent head coach on May 23, 2019, for the 2019–20 season.
+After four further seasons without a playoff appearance, capped by an 11–15–0 start to the 2023–24 season, Smith was fired on December 18, 2023, and replaced on an interim basis by former Senators head coach Jacques Martin.
+After the conclusion of the season, Travis Green was hired as the team's new head coach.